 The 27-year-old turned around to see where the rest of the competition was in the 36th annual Cooper River Bridge Run.

-The Kenyan found himself leading by more than 30 meters at the 3-mile mark.
+The Kenyan found himself leading by more than 30 meters at the three-mile mark.
 Ndirangu put his head down, pumped his arms, and almost effortlessly picked up his pace.
-As he descended the 13,000-foot span, he turned again and almost couldn't believe it.
+As he descended the 13,000-foot span, he turned again and almost couldn’t believe it.
 His lead had grown to more than 150 meters.

-Ndirangu won Saturday's 10,000-meter race by more than 200 meters in a time of 28 minutes, 5 seconds.
-Ndirangu's time was the eighth-fastest in race history, but more than 20 seconds slower than the record time of 27:40 set by James Koskei in 2000.
-It was, however, more than 90 seconds faster than last year's winning time of 29:37.
+Ndirangu won Saturday’s 10,000-meter race by more than 200 meters in a time of 28 minutes, five seconds.
+Ndirangu’s time was the eighth-fastest in race history, but more than 20 seconds slower than the record time of 27:40 set by James Koskei in 2000.
+It was, however, more than 90 seconds faster than last year’s winning time of 29:37.

 Ndirangu took home the winning check of $10,000.

-A total of 38,744 runners and walkers registered to take part in this year's race, which went off with only a few minor hiccups.
-A year ago, the start of the race was delayed nearly an hour as participants were still being shuttled to the starting line in Mount Pleasant from downtown Charleston.
+A total of 38,744 runners and walkers registered to take part in this year’s race, which went off with only a few minor hiccups.
+A year ago, the start of the race was delayed nearly an hour as participants were still being shuttled to the start line in Mount Pleasant from downtown Charleston.
 A total of 31,449 finished the race, which was 5,203 less than the record number that finished the event a year ago.

 This was the second Cooper River Bridge Run title for Ndirangu, who won the event in 2010 and was the runner-up in 2011.